better-internet/radworks-docs/docs/using-radicle/community.md

 requests into GitHub

 ### Join our [community forum][cf]
-_For longer-form discussions.
-This includes feature requests, development decisions, and general discussions_
+_For longer-form discussions on feature requests, development decisions, and other general topics_

 ### Subscribe to our [telegram channel][tc]
 _For announcements from the Radicle project_